ibm-cloud-docs/dns-svcs/glb.md

 The following limitations exist during the Beta period of the global load balancing feature:

-* The origins must be on the same subnet as the health monitoring subnet.
-* The origin address must be specified by using an IP address and not the hostname.
 * One global load balancer, three health checks, and three origin pools per {{site.data.keyword.dns_short}} instance are allowed.
 * The origin pools can use no more than two subnets for health monitoring per {{site.data.keyword.dns_short}} instance.
-* To delete the last DNS zone from the UI, you must first remove all load balancers, origin pools, and health checks.
-To delete the last DNS zone without removing all origin pools and health checks, use the API or CLI.

 ## Use cases and workflows
 {: #glb-use-cases}